The Marketing Store

 2. A supplier workplace accountability programme that is based upon the Ethical Trading Initiative (ETI) Base Code.

-This statement was co-approved by Andrew Kingham and Mark Watson on Monday 13 August 2018:
+This statement was approved by Mark Watson on 11th October 2021:

 Managing Director, Europe